adamhockemeyer/Azure-API-Management-Custom-Subscription-Approval/README.md

 }
 ```

-And thats it!
+And that's it!
 You have successfully created a custom approval flow for product subscriptions.